Sexuality of William Shakespeare: Possible attraction to men

 Literary theorist Stephen Greenblatt, in writing about sexuality within Southampton’s world, "assumes that something went on—'whether they only stared longingly at one another or embraced, kissed passionately, went to bed together'".

 Stanley Wells also addressed the topic in Looking for Sex in Shakespeare (2004), arguing that a balance had yet to be drawn between the deniers of any possible homoerotic expression in the sonnets and more recent, liberal commentators who have "swung too far in the opposite direction" and allowed their own sensibilities to influence their understanding.
 One element that complicates the question of Shakespeare's sexuality is that same-sex friendships in the Renaissance were often characterized by shows of affection (e.g., bed sharing, confessions of love) that contemporary readers associate with modern-day sexual relationships.
+Academic Jonathan Bate opined that "there are indeed powerful same-sex relationships in the plays, suggesting that, whatever he got up to in the bedroom, at the very least he had a bisexual imagination."

 A scholarly dispute on the matter occurred in the letters pages of The Times Literary Supplement in 2014.

 In 2025, a privately owned, previously unknown, miniature portrait by Nicholas Hilliard of Henry Wriothesley was reported.
 The back of the portrait, which is on a playing card, has had the card's red heart painted over with a black arrow.
 Art historian Elizabeth Goldring suggests that it could be seen as resembling the spear on the Shakespeare coat of arms, and speculates that Shakespeare could have been the original recipient of the miniature, but returned it to the Earl at some point, perhaps after his marriage in 1598, with his personal mark obliterating the heart.